Strategic Approach to Accessibility

 About David MacDonald

 David MacDonald is president of CanAdapt and is in his 15th year with the WCAG Working group, the longest standing Invited Expert.
-He is the only Canadian Invited Expert listed on the standard .
-He is also working on the mobile component for the next version of WCAG 2.1, which includes new requirements for mobile and small screens, low vision and cognitive disabilities.
+He is the only Canadian Invited Expert listed on the WCAG 2.0 standard.
+He is on the core team working on the next version of WCAG 2.1, which includes new requirements for mobile and small screens, low vision and cognitive disabilities.
 He was on the team that wrote the WCAG2ICT on document accessibility, and on the 3 person panel mapping PDF/UA to WCAG.
-He was a core contributor to the WCAG Evaluation Methodology , and an editor of Using WAI-ARIA in HTML5 .
+He was a core contributor to the WCAG Evaluation Methodology , and an editor of Using WAI-ARIA in HTML5.
 Most W3C accessibility documents include him as a named contributor.

 He was the lead WCAG consultant to the Government of Canada for the proposed Bill C-81, the Accessible Canada Act.
 He was the Government consultant for the high profile Donna Jodhan case, where 10 million Government pages had to become WCAG conforming.
 He followed up in 2020 with a landmark study for the Government which evaluated enterprise level commercial automated testing tools.
-He consulted to the Ontario Government during the creation of the AODA, including auditing the website used by 40,000 businesses to report AODA compliance.
+He consulted to the Ontario Government during the creation of the AODA.
+He was the accesibility auditor for the forms and website to report AODA conformance to the Ontario Government.
 He has provided accessibility audits for dozens of Fortune 500 companies, such as Intel and Bayer.
 He taught the Prime Minister's office web content team (Privy Council) and was the lead accessibility strategist for the House of Commons.
-He audited all websites under the jurisdiction of the Canadian Transportation Agency (Air Canada, Westjest, ViaRail, etc.) and CRTC telecommunications networks (Bell, Telus, Rogers, etc.).
+He audited all websites under the jurisdiction of the Canadian Transportation Agency (Air Canada, Westjest, ViaRail, etc.) and CRTC telecommunications networks (Bell, Telus, Sasktel, etc.).

 He is one of 14 members of the Certification Committee for the International Association of Accessibility Professionals (IAAP) and was a keynote in Las Vegas for the inaugural IAAP conference.
 He is a frequent conference speaker.